Our Assessment Process - Autism Pathway

 Diagnostic report sent to Family

 We will then arrange a convenient appointment to gather a full developmental history from parents or carers.
-This is typically completed via video call and takes in the region of 2 to 3 hours.
-The developmental history is known as the Autism Diagnostic Interview - Revised (ADI-R).
+This is typically completed via video call and takes approximately two to three hours.
+The appointment is known as the Autism Diagnostic Interview - Revised (ADI-R), where an Autism-specific developmental history will be taken.

 We will also arrange a face-to-face appointment with your child or young person, during which the Autism Diagnostic Observation Schedule 2nd Edition (ADOS-2) will be administered.
 When booking this appointment with you, one of our clinicians can answer any questions that you might have about the assessment.
 The ADOS-2 typically takes between 45 minutes to an hour and will ideally take place at your home address.
 If you prefer for the observation to take place at a clinic location this can also be arranged.